 The labour inputs in the WES microcosting model were provided by The Centre for Applied Genomics' (TCAG) laboratory manager and are listed in Appendix 2.
 TCAG is an in-house SickKids core genomics facility that conducts WES and WGS for research purposes.
 Although TCAG is a research facility, the costs of clinical and research exome and genome testing are comparable.
-An exception are reagents, the price of which might be slightly different in a clinical application (40).
+An exception are reagents, the price of which might be slightly different in a clinical application (41).

 None of the WES inputs corresponded to the MIS Standards except specimen preparation.
 For labour inputs not in the MIS Standards, resource use (time in minutes) was estimated by the lab.
-Labour categories included specimen preparation, library preparation, sequencing, bioinformatics, bioinformatics maintenance, clinical interpretation and report writing.
+Labour cost categories included specimen preparation, library preparation, sequencing, bioinformatics, bioinformatics maintenance, clinical interpretation and report writing.
 Specimen preparation was assumed to have the same labour steps as in CMA.
-Total minutes for each task in the library preparation and sequencing categories were fixed, regardless of the number of samples processed per run.
-The resource use per sample for each task was calculated by dividing the total time per task by the number of samples processed per run.
-It was assumed that eight samples could be processed.
+Total minutes for inputs in the library preparation and sequencing categories were fixed, regardless of the number of samples processed per run.
+The resource use per sample for each input from these categories was calculated by dividing the total time per task by the number of samples processed per run.
+It was assumed that eight samples could be processed during library preparation and sequencing tasks.